Reachability and liveness in parametric timed automata: Liveness properties

 \item Or the machine halts: in this case, if $c$ is the maximum value of both $C_1$ and $C_2$ over the (necessarily finite) halting execution of the machine, and if $\runlength$ is the length of this execution, and if $c>0$, then for valuations such that $a^- = a^+ \leq c$ and sufficiently large valuations of $b^+$ (typically $b^+ \geq \runlength \times (a^+ + 1)$ as a gadget can take up to $a^+ + 1$ time units ), then there exists one run that correctly simulates the machine; this run eventually reaches \lochalt{}.
 From \lochalt{}, for such values, the system is deadlocked.
 Hence, if the 2-counter machine halts, there exist parameter valuations for which a run does not reach \lochaltprime{}, \ie{} for which \EGtoutsauflochaltprime{} holds. \end{enumerate} \end{enumerate}

-Hence the 2-counter machine halts iff the set of valuations for which \EGtoutsauflochaltprime{} holds is not empty. \end{preuve}
+Hence the 2-counter machine halts iff the set of valuations for which \EGtoutsauflochaltprime{} holds is not empty. \end{proof}

-\ForLongVersion{ \begin{remark} The above construction works also for integer-valued parameters, so this gives an undecidability result for integer-valued parameters too.
-The proof also works over discrete time (with integer-valued parameters). \end{remark} }
+\ForLongVersion{ \begin{rem} The above construction works also for integer-valued parameters, so this gives an undecidability result for integer-valued parameters too.
+The proof also works over discrete time (with integer-valued parameters). \end{rem} }

 \toutfaux{